Geppetto (Fables): Dealings with Fabletown

-Personality

-Outwardly, Geppetto remains the amiable woodcarver of legend, polite and caring.
-His pleasant exterior, however, hides an utterly ruthless man whose forces are responsible for countless deaths across the Fable lands.
-He cares for his children, particularly Pinocchio.
-He does not seem to consider attacking Fabletown before he can steal back or negotiate the return of the damaged but still conscious heads of the soldiers he lost in "March of the Wooden Soldiers."

-He is apparently reasonably magnanimous when he considers himself to have the upper hand, as when he felt that he had Boy Blue as his prisoner.
-His mask slips, however, when crossed.
-He beat Pinocchio after he presented him with a wooden bug he carved from the mystic grove.
-Geppetto threw him out of his cottage telling his confused son "no one carves from there but me!"
-Upon his arrival in Fabletown and signing of the compact that granted him immunity for his past actions, he is frequently condescending or hostile (albeit nonviolently so), often treating others as though he was still an emperor.
-This attitude fails to ingratiate himself to the citizens of Fabletown.
+He was killed by Peter Pan in the "Black Forest" story arc as part of Pan's plan to rise to power without interference from Fables of the past.

 Powers and abilities

 While not physically strong, Geppetto has learned a great deal of magic over the years from the various wizards belonging to the lords under his control, to the extent that he should probably be considered a sorcerer of considerable power.
 He has every protective spell imaginable laid over him, making him effectively impregnable - he even shrugs off a blow from the Vorpal Blade, although he does express considerable surprise that the Blade actually remained intact, the only weapon ever to do so.
 Like all Fables, he is effectively ageless.

 As the true power behind the empire, Geppetto has enormous power in the Homelands, even if that fact remains unrecognised by the vast majority of its citizens.
 To all intents and purposes his will is absolute within the borders of the empire.
 He has a huge military force at his disposal, along with considerable magical resources.

 He remains a talented woodcarver and while he had access to his magic grove, he continued to make new children at a rate that he estimated to be around twenty per year.
 With the later destruction of the magic grove that provided the wood and Flycatcher's acquisition of the grove's power, however, this was no longer possible.